qwertie/ecsharp/_posts/2014-08-14-cs-6-versus-ecs.md

 };
 ~~~

-At first glance, this syntax appears to be in conflict with EC#'s ability to attach attributes to any expression.
+At first glance, the new syntax appears to be in conflict with EC#'s ability to attach attributes to any expression.
 Isn't it a problem that [...] looks like an attribute?
 I don't think so; my parser can easily look ahead and see the '=' to determine that it is not an attribute.

 ## 2. Dollar-sign operator

 This is a weird one to me.
-In Enhanced C#, $ means "substitute" and will be used inside code literals to represent "capturing" or "expanding" an expression or statement; I was also planning to use it for C++-style template code.
+In Enhanced C#, $ means "substitute" and will be used inside code literals to represent "capturing" or "expanding" an expression or statement; I was also planning to use it to identify a C++-style template parameter.

-The C# team has more banal ideas for the dollar sign: It appears that $Foo can be expanded lexically to ["Foo"].
+The C# team has more banal ideas for the dollar sign: It appears that $Foo can be expanded lexically to `["Foo"]`.
 For example, `X.$Y = Z` means `X["Y"] = Z`.
-Thus it is not a true operator, but a lexical shortcut.
-Nevertheless, so far it looks like the EC# parser can already parse it without difficulty, and $X could be translated to ["X"] somewhere in semantic analysis.
+Perhaps it is not a true operator, but just a lexical shortcut.
+Nevertheless, so far it looks like the EC# parser can already parse it without difficulty, and `$X` could be translated to `["X"]` somewhere in semantic analysis.

-Using both the C# 6 and EC# definitions of $ in a single language looks doable, but it doesn't feel right.
+Using both the C# 6 and EC# definitions of `$` in a single language looks doable, but it doesn't feel right.
 Maybe I'll give it some thought later.

 ## 3. Auto-Properties with Initializers